verico/ng-cordova-file-downloader/README.md

 Getting Started
 ---------------
+* Clone repository or install with bower (ng-cordova-file-downloader)
 * Service requires cordova with file and file-transfer plugin installed.
 * Service requires injection of a service 'appSettings' with containing getLoginInfo() function(used for basic auth if needed).